ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/graphics/adding_assets/adding_3d_assets.markdown

-3D assets, such as models, model animations, and images to be used on a [Material](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/graphics/materials/materials_overview.markdown), are added as [Resources](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/architecture/resources.markdown) in the form of [meshes](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mesh.markdown), [animations](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/animation.markdown), and [textures](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/texture.markdown).
-The preferred file format for 3D assets is `.fbx` for models and animations (though Zero does accept a number of other formats such as`.obj`, `.3ds`, `.blend`, etc...) and `.png` for textures.
-See [resourceadding](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/editor/editorcommands/resourceadding.markdown) for how to import data files into Zilch.
+3D assets, such as models, model animations, and images to be used on a [Material](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/graphics/materials/materials_overview.markdown), are added as [Resources](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/architecture/resources.markdown) in the form of [meshes](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/mesh.markdown), [animations](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/animation.markdown), and [textures](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/texture.markdown).
+The preferred file format for 3D assets is `.fbx` for models and animations (though Zilch does accept a number of other formats such as`.obj`, `.3ds`, `.blend`, etc...) and `.png` for textures.
+See [resourceadding](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/editor/editorcommands/resourceadding.markdown) for how to import data files into Zilch.

  # Models and Model Animations